pitt-miskov-zivanov-lab/DiSH/docs/Tutorial.rst

     output_basename = os.path.join(output_path, 'example_traces_test')
     scenarios_sorted = [str(x) for x in scenarios]

-Finally, your simulation are good to go!
+Finally, your simulation is good to go!
 Summarize the setups in the function and run your script!:

 .. code-block:: Python